A faster algorithm for finding Tarski fixed points: Introduction

 We show that, given an inner algorithm for dimension $k-1$, a reasonably straightforward \emph{outer algorithm} can find a Tarski fixed point by making $O(k \cdot \log n)$ calls to the inner algorithm.
 Thus we obtain a $O(\log^2 n)$ query algorithm for the case where $k=3$.
 We leave as an open problem the question of whether efficient inner algorithms exist in higher dimensions.

+For higher-dimensional instances, we show a decomposition theorem: if $a$-dimensional Tarski problems can be solved in $q_a$ queries, and $b$-dimensional Tarski problems can be solved in $q_b$ queries, then $(a\cdot b)$-dimensional \tarski can be solved in $q_a \cdot (q_b + 2)$ queries.
+This then allows us to use our new algorithm for three-dimensional Tarski problems to obtain an algorithm that solves $k$-dimensional Tarski problems using $O(\log^{2 \lceil k/3 \rceil} n)$ queries, a substantial improvement over the $O(\log^k n)$ algorithm of Dang et al.\cite{DQY20}.

-Though we state our results in terms of query complexity for the sake of simplicity, it should be pointed out that both our outer and inner algorithms run in polynomial time.
-Specifically, our algorithms will run in $O(\poly(\log n, k) \cdot \log^{k-1}n)$ time when the function is presented as a Boolean circuit of size $\poly(\log n, k)$.
+Though we state our results in terms of query complexity for the sake of simplicity, it should be pointed out that all of our algorithms run in polynomial time.
+Specifically, our algorithms will run in $O(\poly(\log n, k) \cdot \log^{2 \lceil k/3 \rceil}n)$ time when the function is presented as a Boolean circuit of size $\poly(\log n, k)$.

 \myparagraph{Related work.} Etessami et al.\ also studied the computational complexity of the Tarski problem~\cite{EPRY20}, showing that the problem lies in PPAD and PLS.
 However, the exact complexity of the problem remains open.
 It is not clear whether the problem is PPAD~$\cap$~PLS-complete~\cite{FGHS20}, or contained in some other lower class such as EOPL or UEOPL~\cite{FGMS20}.